joshgillies/node-curli/README.md

 You may also wish to specify custom headers to be sent with the request.
 These can be passed via the optional `opts` argument.
 This is optional as it's also possible to pass headers via `uri.headers` where `uri` is a `http.request(opts)` style object.

-The third argument is a standard Node style callback `cb(err, headers)` and wil be called once a responce is recieved.
+The third argument is a standard Node style callback `cb(err, headers)` and will be called once a response is recieved.
 It returns `err` as an error object or `null`, and `headers` is a standard JavaScript object identical to `res.headers` object.

 # Install